 Typecraft is based on the symbiosis between typographic language, meaning and the medium in which its being created.
 It is the coming together of the designer and artist, urban and rural, and, the computer and the hand.
-The explorations have been done on a range of materials - textile, palm leaf, skin and wood.
-The various crafts we have worked in to date, include Kaavad, KachchhiAppliqué (Figure 3), Leheriya(Figure 5), Mehndi (Figure 1), Tal Patra (Figure 2) and Rabari Embroidery (Figure 4).
+The explorations have been done on a range of materials - paper, textile, palm leaf, skin and wood.
+The various crafts we have worked in to date, include Chittara (Figure 1 and 2), Mithila Painting (Figure 3), Naga Pottery (Figure 7), Kachchhi Appliqué (Figure 5), Leheriya, Mehndi (Figure 4), Chittra Pothi (Figure 8) and Rabari Embroidery (Figure 6).